 - Assess public relations performance at the individual, group, and organization levels

-- Develop and launch public relations campaigns featuring a variety of messages custom designed for various channels
+- Develop, launch, and lead public relations campaigns featuring a variety of messages custom designed for various channels

 - Understand the ethical and legal issues in public relations management